Post Colonial History of Bolivia: 1800-1900 A.D. At the beginning of the Post Colonial Era, in 1809, there was an uprising in Chuquisaca (Sucre

 During the late post colonial era, the price of silver rose worldwide and Bolivia prospered for a short period of time, although Bolivia's indigenous groups did not benefit from this improved economy.
 By the early 1900s, the silver mines were depleted after being mined for nearly four centuries, and tin replaced silver as Bolivia’s primary source of wealth.
 The population (and importance) of Potosí, once the world's most populated city, eventually waned and Oruro, where major tin mines were located, became a major commercial hub.
 The post colonial era was coming to a close as Bolivia consolidated it's independence and began to shape its own history as a self-governed nation.
 Although that hasn't gone too awfully well.
 See the next chapter on Bolivia's recent history, which covers the period between 1900 and today.

-In 1898 the seat of to of the Bolivian government branches (the executive and legislative) was moved to La Paz (above) reflecting the changes in the Sucre - Potosí region's status and nearing the end of the Post Colonial era.
+In 1898 the seat of two Bolivian government branches (the executive and legislative) was moved to La Paz (above) reflecting the changes in the Sucre - Potosí region's status and nearing the end of the Post Colonial era.
 Bolivia's Supreme Court remains in

 Bolivia's only capital city.
 Now read about our Recent History.